-Out-Of-School Suspension (OSS): During a suspension, the student will remain away from the school grounds beginning at the end of the school day the suspension was issued and lasting for the duration of the suspension.
+Out-Of-School Suspension (OSS): During a suspension, the student will remain away from the school grounds beginning at the end of the school day the suspension was issued until the beginning of the school day the student is expected to return.
 Failure to do so will be treated as criminal trespass to state supported property (Credit Recovery attendance is an exception).
 Students who are suspended are not allowed to attend or participate in any extra-curricular activities including athletics and athletic events.
-When a student is suspended, his/her parents/guardians will be notified as quickly as possible.
+When a student is suspended, his/her parents will be notified as quickly as possible.
 A parent conference may be required at the discretion of the Dean.
-During an out-of-school suspension, it is the students'/parents'/guardians' responsibility to request any missed work.
+During an out-of-school suspension, it is the students'/parents' responsibility to request any missed work.
 Students will have the opportunity to make up work for equivalent academic credit.
 Depending on the severity of the infraction, police may be notified.